 Unusually for a party in government, Fine Gael may well approach the 2019 Local Elections with the expectation of a number of gains, especially in light of trends in opinion polls over the past year and a half which show the party on a level of support that is a number of percentage points above the level of support won by Fine Gael at the 2016 General Election (and indeed the 2014 City and County Council elections).
 The changing local election boundaries could potentially help Fine Gael (and work against the smaller parties), given that lower district magnitudes are generally expected to give the largest political parties a “seat bonus”.
 While this applies very much to general elections, however, sometimes the “local” nature of City and County Council elections can mean that the potential for such a “seat bonus” is not as strong as might be anticipated.

-As of now (13th November 2018), twenty three Fine Gael local election candidates are listed on this page.
-Nine of these candidates are women (39.1%) and fourteen of these are men (74.0%).
+As of now (15th February 2019), two hundred and forty two Fine Gael local election candidates are listed on this page.
+Sixty three of these candidates are women (26.0%) and one hundred and seventy nine of these are men (74.0%).
 As far as I am aware, one hundred and seven Fine Gael selection conventions have taken place so far.

 The candidates that have been officially selected to contest the 2019 Local Elections as Fine Gael candidates include: